+Use the Edit Vertices tool to get the curve of the text just right.
 Don’t worry about the color of the text, because you’re not going to show it.
 Instead, you’re going to use these letters like a cookie cutter.

 Save your edits and open the Feature Outline Masks tool.
 For Input Layer, choose Text Notes – 250000, and keep the Margin at 0 Points.